Bruno-BRG/neoBASIC/readme.md

-# Basic Programming Language Interpreter
+# neoBASIC programming language interpreter

 This project is a simple interpreter for a basic programming language inspired by BASIC.
 It allows you to write and execute simple programs with commands like `print`, `input`, `let`, `if`, `goto`, and more.